dayton-outar/shillings/docs/OPERATIONS/LEADERSHIP.md

 ### Be Everyone’s Friend

+> The first foray that most people have into leadership of any sort is when they become the manager or TL of a team of which they were formerly members.
+Many leads don’t want to lose the friendships they’ve cultivated with their teams, so they will sometimes work extra hard to maintain friendships with their team members after becoming a team lead.
+This can be a recipe for disaster and for a lot of broken friendships.
+Don’t confuse friendship with leading with a soft touch: when you hold power over someone’s career, they might feel pressure to artificially reciprocate gestures of friendship.
+>
+> Remember that you can lead a team and build consensus without being a close friend of your team (or a monumental hard-ass).
+Likewise, you can be a tough leader without tossing your existing friendships to the wind.
+We’ve found that having lunch with your team can be an effective way to stay socially connected to them without making them uncomfortable—this gives you a chance to have informal conversations outside the normal work environment.
+>
+> Sometimes, it can be tricky to move into a management role over someone who has been a good friend and a peer.
+If the friend who is being managed is not self-managing and is not a hard worker, it can be stressful for everyone.
+We recommend that you avoid getting into this situation whenever possible, but if you can’t, pay extra attention to your relationship with those folks.

 ### Compromise the Hiring Bar

+> Steve Jobs once said: “A people hire other A people; B people hire C people.”
+It’s incredibly easy to fall victim to this adage, and even more so when you’re trying to hire quickly.
+A common approach I’ve seen outside of Google is that a team needs to hire 5 engineers, so it sifts through a pile of applications, interviews 40 or 50 people, and picks the best 5 candidates regardless of whether they meet the hiring bar.
+>
+> This is one of the fastest ways to build a mediocre team.
+>
+> The cost of finding the appropriate person—whether by paying recruiters, paying for advertising, or pounding the pavement for references—pales in comparison to the cost of dealing with an employee who you never should have hired in the first place.
+This “cost” manifests itself in lost team productivity, team stress, time spent managing the employee up or out, and the paperwork and stress involved in firing the employee.
+That’s assuming, of course, that you try to avoid the monumental cost of just leaving them on the team.
+If you’re managing a team for which you don’t have a say over hiring and you’re unhappy with the hires being made for your team, you need to fight tooth and nail for higher-quality engineers.
+If you’re still handed sub‐standard engineers, maybe it’s time to look for another job.
+Without the raw materials for a great team, you’re doomed.

 ### Treat Your Team Like Children

+> The best way to show your team that you don’t trust it is to treat team members like kids—people tend to act the way you treat them, so if you treat them like children or prisoners, don’t be surprised when that’s how they behave.
+You can manifest this behavior by micromanaging them or simply by being disrespectful of their abilities and giving them no opportunity to be responsible for their work.
+If it’s permanently necessary to micromanage people because you don’t trust them, you have a hiring failure on your hands.
+Well, it’s a failure unless your goal was to build a team that you can spend the rest of your life babysitting.
+If you hire people worthy of trust and show these people you trust them, they’ll usually rise to the occasion (sticking with the basic premise, as we mentioned earlier, that you’ve hired good people).
+>
+> The results of this level of trust go all the way to more mundane things like office and computer supplies.
+As another example, Google provides employees with cabinets stocked with various and sundry office supplies (e.g., pens, notebooks, and other “legacy” implements of creation) that are free to take as employees need them.
+The IT department runs numerous “Tech Stops” that provide self-service areas that are like a mini electronics store.
+These contain lots of computer accessories and doodads (power supplies, cables, mice, USB drives, etc.) that would be easy to just grab and walk off with en masse, but because Google employees are being trusted to check these items out, they feel a responsibility to Do The Right Thing.
+Many people from typical corporations react in horror to hearing this, exclaiming that surely Google is hemorrhaging money due to people “stealing” these items.
+That’s certainly possible, but what about the costs of having a workforce that behaves like children or that has to waste valuable time formally requesting cheap office supplies?
+Surely that’s more expensive than the price of a few pens and USB cables.

 ## Positive Patterns

+> ...
+These patterns are not only those that we’ve had great success implementing, but the patterns that we’ve always respected the most in the leaders who we follow.

 ### Lose the Ego